-- 1. Select the "SETUP" menu. - 2.
-Select the "PHONE SETUP" menu. - 3.
-Select the "LIST PHONES" menu.
-If no cell phones are registered, "EMPTY" is displayed and the mode changes to the "PHONE SETUP" mode. - 4.
-Registered cell phones are displayed on the saved side.
+1. Select the "LIST PHONES" menu.

+If no cell phones are registered, "EMPTY" is displayed and the mode changes to the "PHONE SETUP" mode.

+2. Registered cell phones are displayed in the saved order.
 While displayed, if the "TUNE/TRACK/CH" dial is turned, the next registered cell phone is displayed.
-Press the ON hook button to close the Hands-free menu. - 5.
-Select a cell phone by operating the "TUNE/TRACK/CH" dial or pressing the talk switch .
-Then "SELECTED" is displayed. - 6.
-Select the following menus.
+Press the ON hook button to close the Hands-free menu.

+3. Select the cell phone by performing either of the following procedures.

+- Press the talk switch 🕵.

+4. After "SELECTED" is displayed, you can select the following menus.